Austin-2/Newvie/README.md

 # To Do
 Future changes I want to add, in no particular order.
+* Allow movie candidates to be saved between reboots.
 * Add configurability to the TMDB search parameters.
   * Genres to include.
   * Genres to exclude.